Sharjah TV

 Sharjah TV (Arabic: قناة الشارقة, literally Sharjah Channel) is an Emirati television channel owned by the Sharjah Media Corporation, of the emirate of Sharjah.
 The station started its terrestrial broadcasts in 1989 and on satellite in 1996.
 The programming concentrates mainly on religious and cultural programming.

 History

 Sharjah Television Station was established on 18 November 1985 and did not commence its transmission until 11 February 1989, when it was opened by Sheikh Sultan bin Muhammad Al-Qasimi, one year after the completion of the station's building.

 In 1990, the station won its first award at the Cairo Radio and TV Festival.

 The channel started satellite broadcasts in 1996, being converted to an "Arab Cultural Channel" in 1997.
 In July 2007, SMC launched Sharjah TV 2, positioned as a sports, youth, cultural and social channel, followed by the Sharjah Sports Channel.
 The current Sharjah Media Corporation was created in 2009 per an Emiri decree issued by Dr. Shaikh Sultan, and also incorporated the radio station and training facilities.

 For the 25th anniversary of the channel, Sharjah TV unveiled a new logo, changing its colour from gold to silver.

+In February 2019, Sharjah TV introduced a new logo to coincide with its 30th anniversary.